pranav6266/CopConnect/README.md

 ## Project Overview
 **COP CONNECT** \
-a **messaging application for police officers** to improve communication, coordination, and well-being within the force.
+A **messaging application for police officers** to improve communication, coordination, and well-being within the force.
 This project is part of the **"Namma Suraksha Hackathon"** initiative.

 ### Core Features
 - **Secure Messaging**: Officers can interact with each other through real-time messages.